|| Posts by

 Either way, when it comes to alternate MIDI controllers, another limitation is the language (protocol) itself that is trying to describe complex and precise gestures: MIDI has changed little since 1982, and while it has been an amazing standard with a major impact on music creation (good and bad alike), its limitations now really get in the way of transferring high-resolution expressions between controller and host / generator.
 Control voltage came back in the 2000s, but requires the use of physical cables.
 Therefore, most new controllers opt for wireless (sometimes proprietary) protocols, which then limits their connectivity to the other components of the studio (not counting the option to down-convert to MIDI’s 128-value resolution).
 I love MIDI but it badly needs to evolve.

 The good news is that, even though MIDI 2.0 has been talked about (and rejected) for many years, it seems to be becoming reality during the next year… or two, according to new announcements at NAMM.
-The new specs look promising (increased resolution, more standardized expressions, system recognition, full backward compatibility, etc.), but so far surprisingly few companies are expressing support.
+The new specs look promising (increased resolution, more standardized expressions, system recognition, full backward compatibility, etc.), but so far surprisingly few companies are showing support in form of product development.

 Minimalist technology and toys: can simple sound great?